 The more detailed data in the Shelter/Pound Annual Reports allows one to more critically examine the percentage of locally impounded animals dying in New Jersey’s animal shelters.
 The following table summarizes my analysis of the kill rate calculated from the New Jersey Department of Health’s summary report and the data reported in the Shelter/Pound Annual Reports.

-This year I revised the cat statistics to remove an estimate of the cats St. Hubert’s transfers in and quickly transfers out through its Sister Shelter WayStation program.
-Previously, I made this adjustment only for dogs.
+The statistics include an estimate to remove animals St. Hubert’s transfers in and quickly transfers out through its Sister Shelter WayStation program.
 Since St. Hubert’s is effectively acting as a middle man and not holding these animals very long, it makes sense to exclude these dogs and cats from the various kill rate statistics.
 If I did not exclude these animals, I would understate the dog and cat kill rates due to inflated intakes and outcomes numbers.
 Therefore, I removed all of St. Hubert’s dogs transferred out from the intake and outcomes figures in the metrics.
 Since St. Hubert’s primarily uses the Sister Shelter Waystation program to quickly transfer in cats and send them to out of state facilities, I only backed out the cats St. Hubert’s transferred to out of state organizations in the various kill rates.
-This adjustment increased the dog kill rate (intake) from 5.5 to 6.3% and the cat kill rate (intake) from 16.1% to 16.3%.
+This adjustment increased the dog kill rate (intake) from 5.1 to 5.7% and the cat kill rate (intake) from 15.2% to 15.4%.

 The Animal Intake and Disposition report prepared by the New Jersey Department of Health only allows one to calculate the number of animals killed as a percentage of total animals impounded or intake.
 I prefer calculating the kill rate as a percentage of outcomes rather than intake as this metric directly compares positive and negative outcomes.
 Using intake may depress the kill rate since shelters can simply hold animals for a long time to the point of overcrowding.
-Calculating the kill rate based on outcomes rather than intake caused the dog kill rate to increase from 6.3% to 6.4% and the cat kill rate to increase from 16.3% to 16.7%.
+Calculating the kill rate based on outcomes rather than intake caused the dog kill rate to decrease from 5.7% to 5.6% and the cat kill rate to increase from 15.4% to 15.6%.

 Also, many shelters transport easy to adopt animals from out of state which artificially increases live release rates.
 To properly calculate the percentage of New Jersey animals losing their lives, we need to adjust for transports.
-Unfortunately, shelters don’t break out their save rates by local and out of state animals.
+Unfortunately, shelters don’t break out their kill rates by local and out of state animals.
 However, most likely nearly all of the out of state animals (primarily puppies and easy to adopt dogs and cats) make it out of shelters alive.
 Therefore, I back out the number of out of state transports from total outcomes to estimate the local kill rate.
-This adjustment increases the New Jersey dog kill rate from 6.8% to 9.2% and the state’s cat kill rate from 18.0 to 19.3%.
+This adjustment increases the New Jersey dog kill rate from 6.1% to 7.7% and the state’s cat kill rate from 16.6 to 17.8%.